Aditya-Shandilya1182/learningTypeSccript/README.md

-This repo has the code I used to learn TypeScript.
+This repo has the code that I used to learn TypeScript.